10 Termite Prevention Tips for the Average Homeowner

 - Repair any plumbing leaks or areas with excessive moisture conditions

 One of the main reasons that cause pest related problems is moisture.
 This creates a more ideal environment for termites, fungi, and other pests.
 Perform regular inspections around your property and crawl spaces to avoid any excessive moisture conditions.
-This can come possibly in a plumbing or roof leak, which has a straightforward solution, which is repairing it with a company like The Roof Clinic that you can find online.
+This can come possibly in a plumbing or roof leak, which has a straightforward solution.
 Another important thing to consider is that all water that could come due to a storm or other conditions is diverted away from the structure.
 This can be done by installing gutters and pointing them away from it.
 Maybe installing longer downspouts to assure that water will not get stuck close to your foundation.

 - Paint and seal exterior wood